Shannon Beador’s Boyfriend John Janssen Will Be Featured On ‘RHOC’ Season 15, Says Filming Has Been ‘Fun’

 In February, Janssen was first seen in production with Beador during the vow renewal ceremony of their Real Housewives of Orange County co-stars, Braunwyn Windham-Burke and Sean Burke.
 As fans may have noticed, Beador and Janssen have a good friendship with Windham-Burke and her husband and were also recently seen spending time with Kelly Dodd and her fiancé, Rick Leventhal.

-While Janssen is headed for his reality debut less than one year into his relationship with Beador, he actually had no idea she was featured on a reality show when the two of them were introduced to one another last summer by a mutual friend.
-That said, after chatting with Beador for some time, he learned about her role on the Bravo reality series and was quickly surprised that she wasn’t the stereotypical reality star he’d imagined.
+While Janssen is headed for his reality debut less than one year into his relationship with Beador, he actually had no idea she was featured on a reality show when a mutual friend introduced the two of them last summer.
+That said, after chatting with Beador for some time, he learned about her role on the Bravo series and was quickly surprised that she wasn’t the stereotypical reality star he’d imagined.

 “My preconceived notion about the Housewives was that it is a bunch of rich, pretentious women getting drunk and yelling at each other.
-But, obviously that opinion changed pretty quickly.
+But, obviously, that opinion changed pretty quickly.
 She was changing my opinion for the first minute of talking to her,” he explained.

 Looking forward to Season 15, Beador said she can’t wait to get back to filming because so far, the footage has been “really good.”

-As The Inquisitr reported in November of last year, Beador and Janssen’s romance was going great at the time and during an interview with Us Weekly at Lisa Vanderpump’s Vanderpump Dog Foundation Gala, Janssen said his relationship with Beador was “unbelievable.”
+As The Inquisitr reported in November of last year, Beador and Janssen’s romance was going great at the time, and during an interview with Us Weekly at Lisa Vanderpump’s Vanderpump Dog Foundation Gala, Janssen said his relationship with Beador was “unbelievable.”

 “We’re all together as a group all the time,” he explained.

-At the time time, Beador said that the blending of her and Janssen’s families, which include a total of six children, had been a “great” and “very sweet” process.
+At that time, Beador said that the blending of her and Janssen’s families, which include a total of six children, had been a “great” and “very sweet” process.